node-class-may-2023/ComIT_Node/nodejs.md

 [Exercise 5](./exercises/node/ex_5.md)

 ## Arrow Functions
-* Node.js uses arrow functions for there callbacks and you can see many examples on there documentation
+* Node.js uses arrow functions for its callbacks and you can see many examples in their documentation
 * Arrow functions are just JavaScript functions that we write in a different way
 * We won't use the function reserved word
 * Arrow function definition